 Success Tweet 53: Act as if you expect to be accepted and you will be.
 This will increase your confidence and help you make a strong personal impact.

-“Acting as if” is great career advice on building your self-confidence.
+“Acting as if” is great career advice to help you gain self-confidence.
 People respond to what you do and how you behave.
 So if you act and look self-confident, people will treat you as someone who is self-confident.

 If you act as if you expect to be accepted – at work, by a customer or client, by a group you want to join – you will be likely to be accepted.
 It’s all in how you carry and present yourself.